cbroomhead/webscraping_wine_project/README.md

 ## Project Questions

 Basic / Assess
-Top high rated wines?
+- Top high rated wines?
-Which varietals tend to get the highest ratings?
+- Which varietals tend to get the highest ratings?
 Conversly, which varietals have low ratings?
-Which appelation tend to get he highest ratings?
+- Which appelation tend to get he highest ratings?
 Conversly, which appellation have low ratings?
-Where are the most expensive wines from?
+- Where are the most expensive wines from?
 Conversely the cheapest wines?
+- Which are some of the most popular varieties and from where?

 Realtionships / Analyze
-Do higher rating counts mean higher average rating?
+- Do higher rating counts mean higher average rating?
-Does price correlate with high ratings?
+- Does price correlate with high ratings?
+- Does year correlate with high ratings?
+Does year correlate with regions or appelation?
 Does price correlate with regions or appelation?
-Does year correlate with high ratings?
-Does year correlate with regions or appelation?

 Feature Engineering?
 red, white, or sparkling

-Report:
+Report Wirite up:
-Which wines are the best bang for the buck?
+Which wines are the best bang for the buck according to the ratings?
+What are wines I should generally stay away from according to the ratings?
 When considering a cheaper wine, which region and appelation should I get?
 When considering a cheaper wine, which varietals should I consider?
-Is there a bias in the reviews for American wines since the reviewers are in the US?
+-> There might be a bias in the data since there were a lot of California wines and most people who rated the wines were from within the US.

 Deep dive into California wines:
 Which CA wines have the highest ratings?
 How does year affect the ratings of the wine?
+Are there years to stay away from?
 How does price affect the ratings of the wine?